EdvardSire/keyboard/README.md

 ## Reducing capitalization to one key
 Coming from something like a >68 key keyboard I think it would be a natural reaction to place Right and Left Shift under TAB and apostrophe (').
 I never liked how a >68 key keyboard did capitalization, three keys for one action.
 I hate capslock, since it's literally just another key held down permanently, but I think it ended up on the >68 layout because of the flawed way the Shift keys are placed.
-If we assume that one uses the pinky to press Right and Left Shift then this is what the homerow looks like when pressed:
+If we assume that one uses the pinky to press Right and Left Shift then this is what the home row looks like when pressed:

 ![Shiftkey homerow](/images/keyboard-layout-shiftkey-homerow.png)

 Why two Shift keys in the first place?
 Well I'd aruge that's because when you press Left Shift you can no longer use your left pinky to capitalize Q, A or Z, this goes for Right Shift as well.
 I think this is an efficiency problem, but also that it's the reason why we traditionally have two Shift key and Capslock, since holding down Right or Left Shift permanently isn't feasible.

-One of my problems with the >68 key keyboard is that I never really used my right thumb, and concluding that 3 capitazlization keys comes from the flaw of using them with homerow fingers I found it natural use Shift with my right thumb, like in the image below.
+One of my problems with the >68 key keyboard is that I never really used my right thumb, and concluding that 3 capitazlization keys comes from the flaw of using them with home row fingers I found it natural use Shift with my right thumb, like in the image below.
 This solves capitalizing Q, A and Z with the left pinky and P, (:) and (?) with the right pinky, magically enough this also solves Capslock since the right thumb isn't used for anything else, and can hold down Shift permanently.

 ![Shift keyboard](/images/keyboard-layout-shift.png)